Volunteer in Haiti

 Construction

 The need in Haiti for secure homes and construction skills cannot be overstated.
-As the 2010 earthquake demonstrated, and hurricanes remind us, Haiti is vulnerable to natural disaster.
+As the 2010 earthquake demonstrated, and hurricanes remind us, Haiti is vulnerable to natural disasters.
 Compounding the threat is the fact that many buildings are not structurally durable enough to withstand intense seismic and climatic events.

 Health Care

 Haiti suffers from a lack of treatment centers and qualified medical practitioners.
 In both rural and urban communities, medical volunteers and support staff are integral to providing a wide range of healthcare services that would not exist otherwise.
-Many organizations accept volunteers with medical competency ranging from none to fully-licensed professionals.
+Many organizations accept volunteers with medical skills ranging from none to fully-licensed professionals.
 Volunteers have the opportunity to learn about medicine in the developing world as well as to teach Haitian healthcare workers.

 Orphanage